Live Well Cheshire East home page

 - tracking of measurements such as blood pressure and weight, so they can see the changes over time; and connection of popular devices to add health information to their record (e.g. from a Fitbit)

 Get involved and help shape the system

-To take part or to get updates on the introduction of the new system, please get in touch via: firstname.lastname@example.org.
+To take part or to get updates on the introduction of the new system, get in touch via: firstname.lastname@example.org.

-Please be aware that the following two documents are printer friendly – they contain the same content as the accessible document above but with different formatting and layouts.
+The following two documents are printer friendly – they contain the same content as the accessible document above but with different formatting and layouts.